cwricklee/stock-portfolio-tracker/README.md

 stocks in Hong Kong and Shanghai-Hong Kong Stock Connect, GOOGLEFINANCE stopped working for those stocks in Shanghai-Hong Kong Stock Connect.
 Furthermore, when the spreadsheet gets larger, the refresh might take a long time and
 GOOGLEFINANCE might not work when retriving stock quotes due to various reasons.

-Because of all these reasons, I've been looking for alternatives for quite sometimes.
+Because of all these reasons, I have to look for an alternative.
 After checking various solutions on the Internet without very satisfactory results, I decided to create a solution myself.
 I find that **IMPORTXML** is a viable solution for this situation and apparently quotes from **The Wall Street Journal** is quite comprehensive and up to date.

 ---

 ## Stock Portfolio Tracker

 Stock Portfolio Tracker is a Google Sheet that tracks stock performance.
-It uses the IMPORTXML buildin function to fetch stock information from https://quotes.wsj.com/.
+It uses the **IMPORTXML** buildin function to fetch stock information from https://quotes.wsj.com/.
 The tracker has the following features:

 1. It has a **Summary** sheet to provide summary information of all the stocks
 2. Each **Stock** portfolio will be placed in a separate stock sheet.
-To create a stock sheet, user needs to provide the stock's URL from the https://quotes.wsj.com/ to create the stock sheet
+To create a stock sheet, user needs to provide the **path** to the stock's URL from the https://quotes.wsj.com/ to create the stock sheet
-3. A custom menu **Stock Quotes** that stores custom functions
+3. A custom menu **Stock Quotes** that stores custom functions which currently includes
+  * Force Reload Data (fetch stock info in the current stock sheet)
+  * Force Reload All Data (fetch stock info of all the stock sheet in the Google Sheet)
+  * Create New Stock Sheet (create a new stock sheet with the path to the stock's URL in WSJ)

 ---